Sienci-Labs/Resources/gsender/gs-setup-and-layout.md

 ---
-title: ytsb Setup & Layout
+title: Setup & Layout
 menu_order: 4
-post_status: draft
+post_status: publish
 post_excerpt: See the gSender's layout to get an understanding of where tools and features are located and where you can go to change your settings or setup your CNC.
 post_date: 2021-07-01 14:21:00
 taxonomy: